-For over a half a century, the United States has served as a leader in foreign investment and business opportunities.
-This has been attributable in part to a relatively strong U.S. economy; the U.S. dollar as the reserve currency; political stability, and until recently, to a U.S. federal income tax framework that has been relatively stable since the 1980s.
-Recent significant changes in U.S. tax and trade policy have created a new uncertainty.
+Foreword For over a half a century, the United States has served as a leader in foreign investment and business opportunities.
+This has been attributable in part to a relatively strong US economy; the US dollar as the reserve currency; political stability; and, until recently, a US federal income tax framework that has been relatively stable since the 1980s.
+Recent significant changes in US tax and trade policy have created a new uncertainty.
 As always, big change presents big opportunities-for risk as well as reward.
 Smart investors will be tracking developments, as they continue to arise, and proactively addressing the landscape for investment in the United States.

-U.S. market conditions generally
+US market conditions generally

-Regardless of recent changes in tax and trade policy, the United States remains an attractive jurisdiction for Incenting foreign-based (Inbound) investment, and it remains the largest recipient of foreign direct investment (FDI) in the world, both in the form of foreign acquisitions of ongoing U.S. enterprises, and of foreign "organic" or greenfield activities in the U.S. economy.
-Foreign enterprises have current investments of over \$ 4 trillion in the United States, an investment level that continues to rise year after year.
+Regardless of recent changes in tax and trade policy, the United States remains an attractive jurisdiction for incenting foreign-based (inbound) investment.
+It remains the largest recipient of foreign direct investment (FDI) in the world. both in the form of foreign acquisitions of ongoing US enterprises, and of foreign "organic" or greenfield activities in the US economy.
+Foreign enterprises have current investments of over \$4 trillion in the United States, an investment level that continues to rise year after year.

-The U.S. market-oriented economy is one of the largest and most technologically powerful in the world.
-With a population in excess of 325 million and gross domestic product in excess of \$20 trillion, the United

-States offers a robust business and consumer marketplace opportunity.
+The US market-oriented economy is one of the largest and most technologically powerful in the world.
+With a population in excess of 330 million and gross domestic product in excess of \$26 trillion, the United States offers a robust business and consumer marketplace opportunity.
 Most Americans are considered "high income" as defined by the World Bank.
-Consumer spending reached \$13.4 trillion in the fourth quarter of 2019.
-In addition to individual consumers, U.S. federal and state governments buy needed goods and services, predominately in the private marketplace.
+Consumer spending exceeded \$17 trillion in 2022.
+In addition to individual consumers, US federal and state governments buy needed goods and services, predominately in the private marketplace.